oceanprotocol/pdr-web/resources/terms.md

 \
 &nbsp;

-**2.1** OPF may modify this Agreement, change or discontinue any Service (including any policies and Service Level Agreements) at any time with no prior notification OPF will provide 15 days advance notice prior to the effective date of software modifications (“**Modifications Effective Date**”).
+**2.1** OPF may modify this Agreement, change or discontinue any Service (including any policies and Service Level Agreements) at any time with no prior notification.

 \
 &nbsp;